Complicated Intra-abdominal Infections: Risk Assessment, Diagnostic Imaging, and Microbiological Evaluation in Adults, Children, and Pregnant People

 - It would also be reasonable to initially obtain an MRI in pregnant people with suspected acute appendicitis if access to an MRI is readily available.
 The conditional imaging strategy suggested (US, then MRI for equivocal results) would likely yield the same results as an MRI only.

-- We did not identify any studies assessing the accuracy of abdominal US or CT for the diagnosis of acute cholangitis and relied on indirect evidence from acute cholecystitis.
+- The panel did not identify any studies assessing the accuracy of abdominal US or CT for the diagnosis of acute cholangitis and relied on indirect evidence from acute cholecystitis.

-- CT with IV contrast is preferable and usually appropriate when CT is obtained for subsequent imaging.1
+- CT with intravenous contrast is preferable and usually appropriate when CT is obtained for subsequent imaging.

-- We did not identify any studies assessing the accuracy of abdominal US or CT for the diagnosis of acute cholangitis and relied on indirect evidence from acute cholecystitis.
+- The panel did not identify any studies assessing the accuracy of abdominal US or CT for the diagnosis of acute cholangitis and relied on indirect evidence from acute cholecystitis.

 - If both abdominal US and CT are inconclusive but acute cholangitis is suspected, MRI/MRCP is a reasonable option.